azdavis/millet/docs/tokens.md

 val {b, ...} = {a = 1, b = 4}
 ```

-Also used as a expression/type/declaration "hole", though this is not legal SML.
+Also used as a expression/type/declaration "hole", though this is not valid SML.

 ## `->`